 The table below provides the statistics on motor vehicle fatalities across the United States from the National Safety Council:

 We hope concentrated safety initiatives continue to lead to a decrease in the number of motor vehicle deaths in the coming years.

-One such initiative you might not be aware of: Many car insurance companies will lower your premium if you take a defensive driving course.
+One such initiative you might not be aware of: Many car insurance companies will lower your insurance rates if you take a defensive driving course.
 But let’s take a look at what else is being done to reduce deaths on the road.

 What is being done to reduce traffic fatalities?